The Saffron Industry: Cultivation, Harvesting, and Economic Impact

 3: Why is saffron so expensive?

-5: How does saffron impact local economies?
+5: But how does saffron affect local economy?

 10: What sustainable practices are important for saffron cultivation?